D4MI4NX/go-dencrypt/README.md

 ![](https://github.com/D4MI4NX/go-dencrypt/blob/main/dencrypt_demo_encrypt.gif)

 By default, the tool will select all unencrypted files in the current directory.
-You can also specify a single file, multiple files or wildcard patterns to encrypt by providing them as command-line arguments.
+You can also specify a single file, multiple files or shell patterns to encrypt by providing them as command-line arguments.

 Then you will see the selected files in a tree-like format.